 All jurisdictions in which we intend to conduct our clinical drug development activities regulate these activities in great depth and detail.
 We intend to focus our activities on major markets, including the United States and the PRC.
-We currently conduct clinical trials, including in the United States, the PRC, Australia and New Zealand and must comply with the numerous and varying regulatory requirements of each jurisdiction.
-Before obtaining marketing approval from the FDA, the NMPA or other comparable foreign regulatory authorities for the sale of our product candidates, we must complete preclinical development and extensive clinical trials to demonstrate the efficacy and safety of our product candidates.
+We currently conduct clinical trials, including in the United States, the PRC, the European Union, or the EU, Australia and New Zealand and must comply with the numerous and varying regulatory requirements of each jurisdiction.
+Before obtaining marketing approval from the FDA, the NMPA, the European Commission, or other comparable foreign regulatory authorities for the sale of our product candidates, we must complete preclinical development and extensive clinical trials to demonstrate the efficacy and safety of our product candidates.
 Clinical testing is expensive, time-consuming and subject to uncertainty.
 A failure of one or more clinical trials can occur at any stage of the process, and the outcome of preclinical studies and early-stage clinical trials may not be predictive of the success of later clinical trials.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their drugs.

 To date, we have not completed any pivotal clinical trials for any of our product candidates.
 We cannot guarantee that any clinical trials will be initiated or conducted as planned or completed on schedule, if at all.
-We also cannot be sure that submission of an IND or similar application will result in the FDA, the NMPA or another regulatory authority, as applicable, allowing clinical trials to begin in a timely manner, if at all.
-For example, we initiated in the second half of 2021 a PRC specific pivotal trial evaluating CBP-201 for moderate-to-severe atopic dermatitis, and in light of recent PRC governmental guidelines, we are now expanding that clinical trial in number and types of patients, so that enrollment and availability of data will take longer than originally anticipated.
-Moreover, even if these trials begin, issues may arise that could cause regulatory authorities to suspend or terminate such clinical trials.
+For example, in light of recent PRC governmental guidelines, in 2022 we decided to expand enrollment in our ongoing PRC-specific pivotal trial evaluating CBP-201 in patients with moderate-to-severe atopic dermatitis, resulting in a longer timeline than originally expected.
+We also cannot be sure that submission of an IND or similar application will result in the FDA, the NMPA, the EU Member States, or another regulatory authority, as applicable, allowing clinical trials to begin in a timely manner, if at all.
+Moreover, even during these trials, issues may arise that could cause regulatory authorities to suspend or terminate such clinical trials.
 A failure of one or more clinical trials can occur at any stage of testing, and our future clinical trials may not be successful.
 Events that may prevent successful or timely initiation or completion of clinical trials include: